erroronline1/caro/readme.md

 Some permissions/restrictions are default set though:

-Timesheets are accessible only if weekly hours are defined for the user - even the application admin.
+Contributing to timesheets is accessible only if weekly hours are defined for the user - even the application admin.
+Off-duty days are accessible for every personalized user though.

 * Patients
     * can only access documents marked as patient accessible for common and assigned units